-To be the catalyst for the emergence of a vibrant African academy able to lead world-class multidisciplinary research that makes a positive impact on population and public health.
+A vibrant multidisciplinary African Academy able to lead world-class research that makes a positive impact on public and population health.